Take a few small steps to prevent major losses in your independent business.

 - Ransomware.
 Ransomware is a type of malware that encrypts or locks a business’s files until they pay a ransom.
 It can be really damaging as it keeps them from accessing data and applications, leading to costly downtime and lost revenue.

 - DDoS attacks.
-Just as the name implies, a distributed denial of service (DDoS) attack is an attempt to make a website or online service unavailable by flooding the target with external requests.
+A distributed denial of service (DDoS) attack is an attempt to make a website or online service unavailable by flooding the target with external requests.
 This type of attack can overwhelm even the most robust systems and cause major disruptions in business operations.

 - Insider threat.
-Insider threats come in many forms, such as employees with evil intent or careless users who expose the business to hackers.
+Insider threats can take the form of either employees with ill intent or careless users who expose the business to hackers.
 While these types of attacks can be difficult to prevent, businesses still need to ensure they have proper authentication protocols and employee security education in place.
+Security education is the best prevention for insider threats due to carelessness.

 Pro tip